SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 Opening the file
 ++++++++++++++++
 Open the Excel file that starts with *SPLAT_Interface_...*.

-When you open the file, you must click *Enable Content* (as shown below) for the file to function.
+When you open the file, you must click :button:`Enable Content` (as shown below) for the file to function.

 .. image:: getting_started_opening_file.PNG